altaga/Smart-Medicine-Control/README.md

 Provides hardware and even integrations with software, but of course none with an AI implementation.

-My solution will be very different, because we will be able to carry out AI implementations through medication registries, which will have an RFID stamp.
+Our solution will be very different, because we will be able to carry out AI implementations through medication registries, which will have an RFID stamp.
 These will be fundamental for saving orders on medications, avoiding lack of medications or overstocking and continuously improving the system of Hospitals, clinics and pharmacy inventories.

 ## Materials: